binbashar/le-ref-architecture-doc/docs/first-steps/security-and-shared-accounts.md

 ### Identities layer

-Now, move into the `base-identities` directory and run:
+Now, move into the `global/base-identities` directory, and run:

 ``` bash
 leverage terraform init